robmcmullen/omnivore/docs/overview.rst

 Editors
 -------

-Peppy2 top level windows (the wx.Frame objects referenced by the TaskWindow) contain menu bars, tool bars, sidebar panes, and a tabbed central area that holds a set of editors that implement the :class:`pyface.tasks.i_editor.IEditor` interface.
-Peppy2's abstract base class is the :class:`peppy2.framework.editor.FrameworkEditor` class, and must be subclassed to provide a concrete implementation that knows how to perform several functions: create the user interface control that can view/edit the data, load and save the data in the control, undo/redo, and manage other
+Omnimon top level windows (the wx.Frame objects referenced by the TaskWindow) contain menu bars, tool bars, sidebar panes, and a tabbed central area that holds a set of editors that implement the :class:`pyface.tasks.i_editor.IEditor` interface.
+Omnimon's abstract base class is the :class:`omnimon.framework.editor.FrameworkEditor` class, and must be subclassed to provide a concrete implementation that knows how to perform several functions: create the user interface control that can view/edit the data, load and save the data in the control, undo/redo, and manage other